dimensionofficial/DAWN-Wallet/README.md

-# DAWN-Wallet
+# DAWN Wallet

-Dimension wallet platform
+A fully secure and convient wallet for Dimension ecosystem